mdbloice/Augmentor/docs/userguide/extend.rst

 Step 2: Add an Object to the Pipeline Manually
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have a new operation which is of type :class:`.Operation`, you can add an object of you new operation to an existing pipeline.
+Once you have a new operation which is of type :class:`.Operation`, you can add an object of your new operation to an existing pipeline.

 .. code-block:: python